 5.3 Fleet Costs

-In addition to the hourly operating costs, the City will compensate the County for fleet costs based on the number of coaches required to operate AM and PM peak hours for the service identified in Exhibits A and B to this Agreement.
+In addition to the hourly operating costs, the City will compensate the County for fleet costs based on the number of buses required to operate AM and PM peak hours for the service identified in the subpart of Exhibit A in effect at the time.
 For purposes of this Agreement the AM peak hours are defined as 6 a.m. – 9 a.m. and the PM peak hours are defined as 3 p.m. – 6 p.m.

-The County will determine the number of coaches required for the service being purchased by the City and the fleet cost based on the following:
+The County will determine the number of buses required for the City-funded transit service and the fleet cost based on the following: